Reconstructing QCD Spectral Functions with Gaussian Processes

 Nevertheless, designing custom kernels for specific problems has been shown to greatly increase the usefulness of the approach in various settings and is also promising here.
 In particular, it may be interesting to construct kernel functions that can be integrated analytically against the KL kernel, such that the frequency integrals in \Cref{eq:prop-dist,eq:posterior} may be carried out analytically instead of numerically.
 To this end, one could potentially employ functions of Breit-Wigner type as done for the spectral function itself in~\cite{Cyrol:2018xeq}.
 In contradistinction, we may use them to instead define a suitable GP kernel, thereby still avoiding the restriction to a specific functional basis as previously mentioned.
 We comment on this and other possible improvements to our reconstruction approach in the conclusion.

 Furthermore, we emphasize that the present approach in principle does not require us to choose a specific set of nodes $\omega_i$.
 In fact, instead of computing a discrete set of point predictions or coefficients of a predefined functional basis, the prediction for $\rho$ is obtained as a function of $\omega$, albeit only implicitly via the kernel formulation.
-In particular, the GP also enables access to all of the derivatives of the prediction at any point.
+In particular, the GP also allows computing all of the derivatives of the prediction analytically at any point---including the associated statistical uncertainties---by differentiating the expressions in \Cref{eq:posterior} with respect to $\omega$ (as well as $\omega'$ for the covariance).
 A finite set of nodes $\omega_i$ is chosen only at inference time in order to evaluate the GP, however, the choice is completely arbitrary within the given domain.
-This property is one of the most attractive features of GPR for spectral reconstruction and probabilistic function prediction in general.
+This property is one of the most attractive features of GPR for spectral reconstruction and probabilistic function prediction in general.\\[-1ex]

-\paragraph*{Input Data.} In the past two decades, increasing interest in the momentum behavior of the fundamental two-point Green's functions in QCD as well as further correlation functions of higher order has triggered respective lattice calculations in particular of Yang-Mills and QCD propagators; see e.g.~\cite{Bonnet:2000kw, Sternbeck:2005tk, Boucaud:2005gg, Silva:2005hb,Cucchieri:2006tf,Cucchieri:2008qm,Oliveira:2008uf, Bogolubsky:2009dc, Iritani:2009mp, Ayala:2012pb,Athenodorou:2018rsk,Duarte:2016ieu,Aguilar:2019uob,Aguilar:2021lke,Aguilar:2021okw}.
-The lattice data for the ghost dressing function and gluon propagator employed in this work, shown in \Cref{fig:correlators}, are obtained from recent simulations of 2+1 flavor QCD at the physical point~\cite{Zafeiropoulos:2019flq, Cui:2019dwv}; see \Cref{app:data-lattice} for further details and references.
-Additional input data and benchmarks are provided by results from functional computations in Yang-Mills theory and QCD~\cite{Cyrol:2016tym, Cyrol:2018xeq, Gao:2021wun, Horak:2021pfr}, shown in \Cref{fig:dressing-comparison,fig:spectral-comparison}; see \Cref{app:data-fun} for details.
-Extending the lattice data using functional methods improves the stability and systematic error of the reconstruction.\\[-1ex]
+\paragraph*{Input Data.} In the past two decades, increasing interest in the momentum behavior of the fundamental two-point Green's functions in QCD as well as further correlation functions of higher order has triggered respective lattice calculations in particular of Yang-Mills and QCD propagators; see e.g.~\cite{Bonnet:2000kw, Sternbeck:2005tk, Boucaud:2005gg, Silva:2005hb, Cucchieri:2006tf, Cucchieri:2008qm, Oliveira:2008uf, Bogolubsky:2009dc, Iritani:2009mp, Ayala:2012pb, Athenodorou:2018rsk, Duarte:2016ieu, Aguilar:2019uob, Aguilar:2021lke, Aguilar:2021okw}.
+The lattice data for the ghost dressing function and gluon propagator employed in this work are shown in \Cref{fig:correlators}.
+They are obtained from recent simulations of 2+1 flavor QCD at the physical point~\cite{Zafeiropoulos:2019flq, Cui:2019dwv}; see \Cref{app:data-lattice} for further details and references.
+Additional input data and benchmarks are provided by one-parameter families of solutions from functional computations in Yang-Mills theory and QCD~\cite{Cyrol:2016tym, Cyrol:2018xeq, Gao:2021wun, Horak:2021pfr}, which are matched to the continuum-extrapolated lattice data as shown in \Cref{fig:dressing-comparison,fig:spectral-comparison}; see \Cref{app:data-fun} for details.